 - In-office bleaching.
 A bleaching agent is applied to teeth and a light may be used to enhance the action of the agent.
 In-office bleaching products typically contain a higher percentage of peroxide than at-home formulations.
 The procedure is usually completed in less than two hours.

-- At-home bleaching.
+- At-home whitening.
 Peroxide-containing whiteners that bleach the tooth enamel.
 They typically come in a gel and are placed in a custom mouth tray.
 The bleaching trays are worn for short periods of time over a few days to gradually whiten the teeth.
+If you are thinking about using an over-the-counter bleaching kit, discuss options with your dentist and look for one with the ADA Seal of Acceptance.
+That means it has been tested to be safe and effective for teeth whitening.
+Get a list of all ADA-Accepted bleaching products.

 - Whitening toothpastes.
 Although all toothpastes help remove surface stains “whitening” toothpastes that carry the ADA Seal of Acceptance have special chemical or polishing agents that provide additional stain removal effectiveness.
 They do not alter the intrinsic color of teeth like bleaching agents do.